 - All participants wear face coverings for the duration of the event.

 - Some Eller special events have been moved into virtual environments, and we look forward to including you in these events where appropriate.
-Any special events that cannot be virtual and that are normally held onsite in McClelland Hall or at our Phoenix campus are on hold for the Fall 2020 semester.
+Any special events that cannot be virtual and that are normally held onsite in McClelland Hall or at our Phoenix campus are on hold for the 2020-21 semester.

 - Any member of the Eller community wishing to visit campus, including McClelland Hall, is required to wear a face covering.
 More information about the University of Arizona administrative directive regarding face coverings can be found on the University COVID-19 website.

 Eller Faculty and Staff

 - Eller College of Management employees should work with supervisors regarding returning to work/working from home.